merijnvervoorn/coalitie-voorspeller/README.md

 ## 📁 Project Structure
 ```
 cssci-political-speech/
-├──data/ # Main folder for all datasets
+├── data/ # Main folder for all datasets
-│  └──opendata-tk/ # Raw and processed speech data from the Tweede Kamer
+│ └── opendata-tk/ # Raw and processed speech data from the Tweede Kamer
-│     └──opendata-notebooks/ # Original jupyter notebooks from Tweede Kamer data
+│   └── opendata-notebooks/ # Original Jupyter notebooks from Tweede Kamer data
-├──methods/ # Different methods we might use for models
+├── methods/ # Different methods we might use for models
-├──results/ # Eventual visualizations, model outputs, and analysis summaries
+├── results/ # Eventual visualizations, model outputs, and analysis summaries
-└──README.md # This file
+└── README.md # This file
 ```